fmoessbauer/block-puzzle-solver/README.md

 ### Calculate Collision Graph

 Using the bitmask format, collision detection becomes trivial.
-To check if two bitmasks are collision-free (no two true-bits collide), the following function can be use:
+To check if two bitmasks are collision-free (no two true-bits collide), the following function can be used:

 ```cpp
 bool valid_combination(bitmask a, bitmask b){